 ST PATRICK AND BEER, WHY DO WE DRINK?

 You may think St. Patrick is just an excuse for many people to go out and get drunk, although the truth is that this is a long-standing tradition.
 Christians were allowed to set aside their Lenten restrictions on the consumption of food and alcohol to honor St. Patrick on the anniversary of his death.
 So, alcohol has been permanently linked to this celebration.

-The best Irish pubs in Madrid join this party with different offers and celebrations.
-You will find them decorated with clovers, beer, leprechauns (those elves with long beards and redheads) and a lot of green (even green beer).
+To celebrate St. Patrick’s day in Madrid properly you should go to an Irish Pub!
+You’ll find them decorated with clovers, beer, leprechauns (those redheaded elves with long beards) and a lot of green (even green beer).
 The atmosphere will make you forget for a moment that you are in Spain.

 Take note of the best Irish pubs in the capital.
-For them it will surely be the liveliest weekend of the year:
+It surely will be their liveliest week of the year:

-- The Irish Rover: It is one of the most dazzling of Madrid, as its interior recreates an authentic Irish pub with its wooden walls and Gaelic quotes.
-It is spacious, has two floors and several tables, and of course a variety of special beers and generous portions!
+- The Irish Rover: It’s one of the most dazzling pubs of Madrid, as its interior recreates an authentic Irish pub with its wooden walls and Gaelic quotes.
+It’s spacious, with two floors and several tables areas, and of course a great variety of special beers and generous portions!
 To celebrate St. Patrick’s they have a bunch of activities from the 12th to the 22nd.
 Their musical events include concerts of soul & funk, the classic U2 tribute, or the stellar performance of The Colonials and their Irish folk on the 17th.
 And, since drinking is not in conflict with learning, you can also play for their Irish-themed Pub Quiz!

 Avenida de Brasil, 7.
 Metro Santiago Bernabeu.